-- 329. An employee assigned in writing by the Department Head or designee to perform a substantial portion of the duties and responsibilities of a higher classification shall be entitled to out of class pay after the tenth (10th) work day (within a sixty (60) working-day period) of such an assignment, retroactive to the first (1st) day of the assignment. - 330.
-Employees who believe they have been assigned to do the work of a higher classification, whether in writing or not, and do not receive such pay must file an out of class pay claim with the Department Head within forty-five (45) working days of such alleged assignment. - 331.
+- An employee assigned in writing by the Department Head or designee to perform a substantial portion of the duties and responsibilities of a higher classification shall be entitled to out of class pay after the tenth (10th) work day (within a sixty (60) working-day period) of such an assignment, retroactive to the first (1st) day of the assignment. - 343.
+Employees who believe they have been assigned to do the work of a higher classification, whether in writing or not, and do not receive such pay must file an out of class pay claim with the Department Head within forty-five (45) working days of such alleged assignment. - 344.
 The Department Head or designee shall review the claim and shall either approve and submit the claim for payment, or deny the claim.
 In cases of denial, the Department Head or designee shall state the reason for denials.
-Denials may be based on either of the following: - 332.
-1. The Department Head disagrees that the assignment is out of class or; - 333.
-2. The Department Head considers the assignment improper, in which case the assignment shall be terminated, but the employee's pay claim will be honored. - 334.
-Denials based on (1) above are appealable through the grievance procedure of this Agreement. - 335.
+Denials may be based on either of the following: - 345.
+1. The Department Head disagrees that the assignment is out of class or; - 346.
+2. The Department Head considers the assignment improper, in which case the assignment shall be terminated, but the employee's pay claim will be honored. - 347.
+Denials based on (1) above are appealable through the grievance procedure of this Agreement. - 348.
 Upon written approval by the Department Head or designee, an employee shall be authorized to receive an increase of one salary step above the employee's base salary (except for employees who are at the top step, who shall receive at least five percent (5%) more than their base rate) but which does not exceed the maximum step of the salary schedule of the class to which temporarily assigned.
 Such pay shall be retroactive to the first day of such assignment.
 Premiums based on percent of salary shall be paid at a rate which includes the out of class pay.
+Such acting assignment shall not last longer than six (6) months without the approval of DHR and notice to the Union.
+Upon DHR approval, such acting assignment may be extended another six (6) months, or for such longer period as may be necessary to accommodate exigent circumstances such as approved leave of the permanent incumbent. - 349.
+Upon request, DHR shall provide the Union with a list of bargaining unit members currently in acting assignments. - 350.
+Employees shall not normally be required to perform the duties of a higher classification. - 351.
+Work assignments of employees shall not be changed for the sole purpose of evading the requirements of providing acting pay to an employee who would otherwise be eligible.

-- 336. Employees shall not normally be required to perform the duties of a higher classification. - 337.
-Work assignments of employees shall not be changed for the sole purpose of evading the requirements of providing acting pay to an employee who would otherwise be eligible. - 338.
-Requests for classification or reclassification review shall not be governed by this provision but shall be submitted to the Civil Service Commission whose determination is final and not subject to the grievance procedure.
+352. Requests for classification or reclassification review shall not be governed by this provision but shall be submitted to the Civil Service Commission whose determination is final and not subject to the grievance procedure.